lammps/lammps/doc/src/pair_srp.rst

    pair_style srp/react cutoff btype dist react-id keyword value ...

 * cutoff = global cutoff for SRP interactions (distance units)
-* btype = bond type to apply SRP interactions to (can be wildcard, see below)
+* btype = bond type (numeric, type label, or wildcard) to apply SRP interactions to
 * distance = *min* or *mid*
 * react-id = id of either fix bond/break or fix bond/create
 * zero or more keyword/value pairs may be appended